fishcus/KAP-manual/en/model/data_import/file_import.en.md

    * As a test, try copy the data files to the storage location of the Hive table, then query from Hive command line.
 The query result should contain the records from the data files.

-2. Create model and cube
+2. Create Model and Cube

    * With the above Hive fact table, create a model as usual.
 Please refer to [the model design guide](../data_modeling.en.md) for more information.

      > Note: Please don't use lookup table in the model yet.
 It is not supported at the moment.

-   * Create a cube base on the model above.
+   * Create a cube based on the model above.
 Please refer to [the cube guide](../cube/create_cube.en.md) for more information.

    * To enable data import by files on the cube, add the following to the cube's advanced settings.